billgewrgoulas/Algorithm-Visualizer/README.md

 # Algorithm Visualizer

 Angular app that visualizes various algorithms from my university assignments for maze generation and pathfinding in a spatial network.
+For the visualization a 2D grid graph was used and each movement can have a vertical or a horizontal direction.
+Moreover a node can have up to 4 neighbors, and the cost of each edge is 1.

 https://billgewrgoulas.github.io/Algorithm-Visualizer/